bberak/6502-hello-world/README.md

 !to "build/file.prg"
 ```

-## Emulating
+## Emulating (for Commodore 64 only)

-After building is complete, you can run your program on the vice emulator using:
+After assembling is complete, you can run your program on the vice emulator using:

 ```
 npm run vice build/file.prg
 ```

+> You will most likely need to change the assembler instruction set to `6510` see above.

-## Writing to EEPROMs
+## Writing to EEPROMs (Untested)

 To write your program to a rom, run: